Books Sandwiched In (Currently Meeting on Zoom)

 CLAMs (Classic Literature At Mystic) (Currently Meeting on Zoom)

 Classic Literature At Mystic (CLAMS) is a group of readers who want to engage in conversation about literature of various genres considered to be "classics."
 Meetings take place on Zoom on the 2nd and 4th Mondays of the month at 7:00pm.
 Titles are chosen by majority vote.
-This group is open to the public.
-For more information, please contact Sally Salancy: firstname.lastname@example.org, or inquire at the circulation desk.
+This book club is currently at capacity.
+When an opening occurs, it will be posted here.
+For more information, please contact Sally Salancy: firstname.lastname@example.org.

 Previous titles: The Leopard, To the Lighthouse, Go Tell It On the Mountain, Adventures of Huckleberry Finn, Moby Dick, Jane Eyre, Walden & Civil Disobedience, Swann's Way, Don Quixote, War and Peace,100 Years of Solitude, Middlemarch, Aura, King Henry V, Can You Forgive Her, Great Expectations, Hamlet, Song of Soloman, As I Lay Dying, Magic Mountain, Twelfth Night, Chekhov Short Stories I, Tom Jones, Candide, The Brothers Karamazov, Chekhov Short Stories II, Beloved